 - 1. The student will receive written notification from the program director concerning probationary status. - 2.
 The student must meet with the program director to determine a course of action to remedy the problem.
 The student must follow through with the course of action set by the program director in order to be removed from program probation. - 3.
 Students on program probation are not allowed to travel to away events associated with their assigned clinical rotation. - 4.
-If the student has not achieved a GPA of 3.0 or higher by the end of the probationary period, they will be removed from the program. - 5.
-Students that do not obtain a grade of B or better in clinical education courses will be immediately dismissed from the MAT.
+If the student has not achieved a GPA of 3.0 or higher by the end of the probationary period, they will be dismissed from the program. - 5.
+Students that do not obtain a grade of B or better in clinical education courses (AT 760, 761, 762, or 763) will be immediately dismissed from the MAT.